-How we deal with your homeowners or condominium association in McGaheysville
+How we handle your homeowners or condominium association in McGaheysville

-We require that the tenant abide by all community and association covenants.
-To help us in this endeavor, we ask that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the renter abide by all community and association covenants.
+To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-- Before you lease out your rental in McGaheysville
+- Before you lease out your rental property in McGaheysville

 - Collections and evictions